-The University-wide Initiative to Reduce Health Disparities seeks to identify, reduce, and ultimately eliminate disparities in health and health care by conducting broad based research, education and community engagement.
+Launched in 2012, the University-wide Initiative to Reduce Health Disparities leads research, education, and outreach efforts to identify, reduce, and ultimately eliminate disparities in health and health care.

 The University-wide Initiative to Reduce Health Disparities—animated by Georgetown's Catholic and Jesuit heritage, motivated by our University’s commitment to social justice, and sustained by our commitment to excellence and community engagement—fulfills Georgetown's mission to educate future leaders and contribute scholarship for the well-being of humankind.

 You can find out more about the activities of the Initiative and their impact by clicking here.